[The Regulars] advanced toward us in order to swallow us up, but they found a choaky mouthful of us.

 –militiaman Peter Brown, in a letter to his mother

 In the end the battle would be decided by the infantry and at the point of the bayonet, which had a certain fitness since it was Howe’s original and firm resolve.
 And off they went: eleven companies of light infantry in column of fours down the strip of Mystic beach; to their left marched two broad lines of battle, grenadiers leading the way to the rail fence, the 5th and 52nd following in their wake.
-At the same time, Pigot’s wing stepped off smartly, extending the British front with their lines of battle: the six flank companies plus the 38th and 43rd, and on their left the 47th and the 1st Marines, all closing on the redoubt and supporting breastwork.
-But if they stepped off smartly, it was immediately difficult to keep their lines dressed.
+At the same time, Pigot’s wing extended the British front with their lines of battle: six flank companies plus the 38th and 43rd, and on their left the 47th and the 1st Marines, all closing on the redoubt and its supporting breastwork.
+But from the first it was difficult to keep their lines dressed.
 Although the light infantry on the beach had easy going, the grenadiers and their comrades marched down the slope of Moulton’s Hill and immediately into a swamp.
 Ahead were brick kilns, clay pits, and a dozen stone walls and fences to be negotiated, and most of the ground was waist-high in uncut meadow.
-The British left would have to make its way over similar walls and fences and directly up the slope of Breed’s Hill, and every man-jack in the ranks would be hefting fifty or sixty pounds of gear.
+The British left would have to make its way over similar walls and fences and directly up the slope of Breed’s Hill, and every man in the ranks hefting fifty or sixty pounds of gear.

 When the attackers were inside of fifty yards, the rail fence exploded with rattling volleys that staggered the grenadiers like the light infantry before them.
 The Rebels “rose up and poured in so heavy a fire that the oldest officers say they never saw a sharper action,” wrote youthful Lord Rawdon.
 Most of the grenadier companies, another survivor recalled, at “the moment of presenting themselves lost three-fourths and many nine-tenths of their men.”
 The 5th and 52nd, already in some disorder, came up behind and then through the battered grenadiers.
-But these too met the same “incessant stream of fire from the rebel lines,” left their dead and wounded in the waist-high grass, and before long both lines were driven back.
+But these too met the same “incessant stream of fire from the rebel lines.”
+Before long, leaving their dead and wounded in the waist-high grass, they were driven back in their turn.
 In the meantime, the attack on their left was faring no better.
 Though never intended as the decisive blow, Pigot had gone forward with the 47th and the 1st Marines, striking the redoubt front and flank.
 Prescott later testified to the “warm reception” his comrades afforded their English cousins and “the very smart firing” they were treated to in return.
 But the men of the 47th got within thirty paces of the Rebel work and no farther.
-The Marines tried to reach around the south face of the fort only to be caught between two fires–one from the fort and one from their own left flank.
-There Americans posted in a barn, some outbuildings, and behind walls and fences banged away stubbornly at the redcoat line (with the burning village at their backs!)
+The Marines tried to reach around the south face of the fort only to be caught between two fires–one from the fort and one from the direction of their own left flank.
+There Americans posted in a barn, some outbuildings, and behind walls and fences banged away stubbornly at the redcoat line with the burning village at their backs!
 It was enough.
 Pigot’s attack stalled and withdrew down the hill.
 Along the entire front of the British assault, the Regulars were now in full retreat.
-The Americans had seen the whites of their eyes.
-Now to their elation, perhaps to their astonishment, they were seeing the backs of their scarlet coats.
+The Americans had seen the whites of their eyes, and now, to their elation, perhaps to their astonishment, they were seeing the backs of their scarlet coats.